1ksn1ks/PlanNet/README.md

 Side note: It would be great to involve Pi Network in this, as they have several million registered users.
 They could create a token on the Hedera network and transfer their mainnet to it.

-old readme:

-Hello

-this is HTML code,
-curentlly in pure chaos but logic works check it out live on allinhbar.com
+check it out live on onlyonhbar.com

 script.js made by https://github.com/kantorcodes
 (script enables wallet connect via simple implementation in HTML code, checkout for more info https://github.com/hashgraph-online/hashinal-wc)